ltrgoddard/thesis/bibl.markdown

 ---, 'The Responsible Critic or The Function of Criticism at Any Time', *Scrutiny*, 19.3 (Spring 1953), pp. 162--84

 ---, 'Retrospect of a Decade', in *A Selection from 'Scrutiny'*, vol. 1, pp. 175--79

+---, *Revaluation: Tradition and Development in English Poetry* (London: Chatto & Windus, 1936)

 ---, 'Revaluations (VIII): Shelley', *Scrutiny*, 4.2 (September 1935), pp. 158--80